 While labeling villains is a difficult task, know that these are the general villain types in cinema, television, and literature — models that can be blended into whatever hybrid villain any given story needs.

 Dr. Hannibal Lecter — Silence of the Lambs

 Patrick Bateman — American Psycho

-The Anti-Villain is pretty straight forward.
+The Anti-Villain is pretty straightforward.
 While their intentions may be evil, such characters are present in the type of story that showcases that “villain” as having characteristics that are appealing or sympathetic to the audience.
 Anti-Villains are often, but not always — in the case of Hannibal Lecter — the forefront of the story.
 One could even say that they are written as the protagonist, as is especially the case in Pulp Fiction with Vincent and Jules.
-Make no mistake, they are evil.
+They are evil.
 They have done some evil things.
-You could put those characters in other categories below, namely The Criminal, however, because we learn more about them and learn that they have appealing and sympathetic characteristics, and because we are seeing much of the story through their perspectives, they’ve now become Anti-Villains.
+You could put those characters in other categories below (namely, The Criminal), but because we learn more about them and learn that they have appealing and sympathetic characteristics, and because we see much of the story through their perspectives, they’ve now become Anti-Villains.

 Principal Rooney — Ferris Bueller’s Day Off

 Bill Lumbergh — Office Space

 Gny.
 Sgt.
 Hartman — Full Metal Jacket